fbpx

 What is Diverticulitis and Diverticular disease?

 Diverticulae are common, particularly as we get older.
-Approximately one in three people in their 60s and half of 80 year olds will have these in their colon.
+Approximately half the population aged over 50 have diverticulae in their colon and this rises to 70% by 80 years of age.
 Men and women are equally affected.

 Symptoms of diverticulitis and diverticular disease